bosskabouter/volatalk/README.md

 Currenly Push Subscription endpoints are shared openly between contacts.
 A future version should encrypt this endpoint so that only the Push Server can decrypt it once it is sent by one of user's contacts.

 Ideally a VAPID key pair for each client subscription, so that VAPID public key isn't a global static and pertains only to the given client.
 This Vapid key pair should however be generated on the Push Server, so clients registering for push notifications must request their VAPID key pair from this server.

+### An Angular reference implementation

+AngularJS or Angular2, possibly using cloud backend https://Back4App.com.

 ### Allows Geo visibility to certain contacts only.